teaching-on-testbeds/repro-DNS/docs/vm/configure/index.md

 python genAttackNamesToCheck.py
 python genBenignNamesToCheck.py
 ```
-to generate `attackerNames.txt` file with a list of malicious names and a `benignNames.txt` file with a list of benign names.
-On the benign-client run
+to generate an `attackerNames.txt` file with a list of malicious names and a `benignNames.txt` file with a list of benign names.

+And On the benign-client run
 ```
 cd ~
 sudo cp /local/repository/vm_experiment/reproduction/genBenignNamesToCheck.py ~